Code-Institute-Submissions/MSP-7/README.md

 The application must be clear and concise.
 It should display, at a minimun:
 - The location
-- The local time
+- The local date
-- The days weather (text format)
+- The current weather (text format)
 - The high/low temperature for the day
 - A background that reflects the weather results without detracting from the text
 - Ability to search for a particular city, easily